 There is often nothing independent about the opinions of an IME doctor.
-Remember their time is paid for by the Department or the Self Insured Employer.
-They will frequently find that your injury was pre-existing and unrelated to your work injury, even though you may have never had any symptoms prior to your injury.
+Remember their time is paid for by the department or the self insured employer.
+They will frequently find that your injury was preexisting and unrelated to your work injury, even though you may have never had any symptoms prior to your injury.
 They may often disagree with your doctor about your need for treatment.
 They may say that you aren’t really disabled and that you should return to work, even though your doctor doesn’t think you can.

-We can help you overcome the IME’s paid for “opinions” that would otherwise be used to close your claim, terminate your benefits, and send you back to work that you aren’t physically capable of performing.
+We can help you overcome the IME’s paid-for “opinions” that would otherwise be used to close your claim, terminate your benefits, and send you back to work that you aren’t physically capable of performing.

 Who conducts Independent Medical Examinations?

-Yes, an IME is intended to provide an impartial medical opinion about a worker's condition or medical treatment.
+Yes, an IME is intended to provide an impartial medical opinion about a worker’s condition or medical treatment.
 However, our experience is that these doctors many times render opinions that are inconsistent with the facts.
 You may be sent for IME examinations repeatedly as the department tries to build a case against your claim.
-Fortunately the doctors who have actually treated you and your own attending physician’s opinions are given special consideration.
-We work to gather strong evidence to support your claim so that when it comes time to enter a protest or appeal a decision, we are arguing from a solid foundation.
+Fortunately, the doctors who have actually treated you and your own attending physician’s opinions are given special consideration.
+We work to gather strong evidence to support your claim so that when its time to enter a protest or appeal a decision, we are arguing from a solid foundation.

 Who pays for Independent Medical Examinations?